Volume III - Obligations

 - VA will comply with National Archives and Records Administration (NARA) General Records Schedules for financial management and reporting records.

-- See Appendix B for a summary of the PR process and standard general ledger postings.
+- See Appendix B: Summary of the PR Process, Standard General Ledger Postings, and Guidance for Specific Activity Categories for a summary of the PR process and standard general ledger postings.

 - VA will use PRs only for the approved uses below: